Click a button below for more information and video on Phoenix DUI Charges & DUI Defense:

 We filed a Special Action to the Supreme Court of Arizona to challenge the constitutionality of the Arizona legislature’s modification of Arizona Revised Statutes Section 28-1381(f).
 We also challenged the judges who were denying requests for jury trials.
 While the legislature was reviewing their decision to take away this jury trial right, we refused to allow our clients in any court to be denied the right to a jury trial.

 On April 11, 2012, House Bill 2284 was signed into law.
 This Bill restores the jury trial rights for a first offense misdemeanor DUI charge and provides that any request for a jury trial at arraignment “shall be granted.”

 Per A.R.S. §28-1381 (A)(3), it is illegal to drive with a metabolite of illegal or illicit drugs in a person’s body.
-“Illegal” drugs are the common drugs that we all know (cocaine, marijuana, etc.) that are usually illegal for everyone to use.
-An “illicit” drug is a legal prescription drug that is possessed by somebody who does not have a valid prescription to consume or possess those drugs.
+“Illegal” drugs are the common drugs that we all know (cocaine, methamphetamine, heroin, etc.) that are usually illegal for everyone to use.
+An “illicit” drug is a legal prescription drug that is possessed or used by somebody who does not have a valid prescription to consume or possess those drugs.

-Under this statute, it is irrelevant whether or not you are impaired by the drug while driving, and it is a “strict liability” crime to merely have those metabolites in your system.
-This means that you could have smoked marijuana thirty (30) days prior to driving, and still be pulled over and cited for DUI Drugs.
+Under this statute, it is irrelevant whether or not you are impaired by an illegal drug while driving, and it is a “strict liability” crime to merely have an illegal drug in your system.
 However, the police officer still needs to have “reasonable suspicion” and “probable cause” in order to pull you over or force you to provide a blood, breath or urine test.
-This will be explained more thoroughly in the “Possible Defenses” section.
+This will be explained more thoroughly in the “Possible Defenses” section below.